matloff/TidyverseSkeptic/README.md

 Is there really any difference?
 Can't beginners, even without programming background, quickly adapt to either one after seeing a few examples?
-As I said earlier, even those who claim high teachability for **dply** do readily agree that their students could also easily pick up **data.table**, or for that matter my preference base-R, given some examples.
+Even those who claim high teachability for **dply** do readily agree that their students could also easily pick up **data.table**, or for that matter my preference base-R, given some examples.